idpartner-app/trust-platform-example/docs/common-configuration.md

 For the sake of this example it's ok to put the same Base64 Encoded JWKs in all occurrences of `CHANGE_ME-RANDOM_SECRET`.

 For production usage, however, you must use a different JWKs for each service.
 Additionally, the JWKs include both public and secret keys.
 For that reason they should never be publically exposed.
 We strongly suggest to use a secrets manager to keep your JWKs.

+## Next steps
+You are done configuring the common variables and secrets!
+Go to [Configuring the oidc-provider-example-service](docs/configuring-oidc-provider-example-service.md).